joypauls/testing-gatsby/content/blog/what-is-e-part-1/index.md

 a \approx (1 + 0.000001)^{\frac{1}{0.000001}} \approx 2.71828... \approx e
 $$

-And we have finally arrived at our first definition of Euler's number:
+And we have finally arrived at our first definition of Euler's number! `:sparkles:`

 $$
 e = \lim_{h \to 0} (h+1)^{\frac{1}{h}}